ben-rogerson/twin.macro/README.md

 ## How it works

 When babel runs over your javascript or typescript files at compile time, twin grabs your classes and converts them into css objects.
-These css objects are then passed into your chosen the css-in-js library without the need for an extra client-side bundle:
+These css objects are then passed into your chosen css-in-js library without the need for an extra client-side bundle:

 ```js
 import tw from 'twin.macro'